-Besides precise 3D head pose estimation, our proposed algorithm SSE can be used for any regression problems containing images from different subjects.
+Besides precise 3-D head pose estimation, our proposed algorithm SSE can be used for any regression problems containing images from different subjects.
 The general idea of SSE is to employ the identity information for pursuing person-independent representation.
 Here we take the age estimation problem as an example to demonstrate its potential applications in other domains.

 1) Data Set: FG-NET Aging Database: The FG-NET aging database [31] is used in our experiments.
-It contains 1002 face images of 82 subjects with ages ranging from 0 to 69, and each subject has multiple images of different ages as shown in Figure 7.
-The first 200 appearance parameters of Active Appearance Models [7] are extracted based on the provided 68 key facial points [14], and used as input features for age estimation.
-For detailed information on shape, texture and appearance parameters, please refer to [7].
-The Leave-One-Person-Out (LOPO) strategy is used to evaluate the performance of difference algorithm, and the Mean Absolute Error is again used for measuring accuracy as in the pose estimation experiments.
+It contains 1002 face images of 82 subjects with ages ranging from 0 to 69, and each subject has multiple images of different ages as shown in Fig. 7.